ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/rhel9-apache.md

 <b>1.f.
 Install Meilisearch</b>

 MeiliSearch is an open-source search engine developed in Rust that delivers flexible search and indexing capabilities.
-It adeptly handles typos, supports full-text search, synonyms, and comes packed with various features, making it an ideal choice for elevating search functionalities Faveo.
+It adeptly handles typos, supports full-text search, synonyms, and comes packed with various features, making it an ideal choice for elevating search functionalities in Faveo.

 [Meilisearch installation documentation](/docs/installation/providers/enterprise/meilisearch)